kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-pokeshop.md

 ## Pokeshop API with AWS X-Ray and Tracetest

-This is a simple quick start on how to configure a fully instrumented API to be used with Tracetest for enhancing your E2E and integration tests with trace-based testing.
+This is a simple quick start guide on how to configure a fully instrumented API to be used with Tracetest for enhancing your E2E and integration tests with trace-based testing.
 The infrastructure will use AWS X-Ray as the trace data store, the ADOT as a middleware and the Pokeshop API to generate the telemetry data.

 ## Prerequisites

 You will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine to run this quick start app!

-A set of AWS credentials to connect Tracetest to the cloud API.
+And a set of AWS credentials to connect Tracetest to the cloud API.

 ## Project Structure